Barriers to Effective Communication

 Be aware of how you communicate with your individual team members in the course of a day, week, or month.
 You have several shifts, with part-time and full-time employees coming and going throughout the week.
 Your late-shift employees need the same level of communication as your daytime employees.

-According to Ed Rosheim, Owner and President of Workplace Languages, managers need to do their part to close the communication gap with their employees who have limited English proficiency.
+Managers need to do their part to close the communication gap with their employees who have limited English proficiency.
 For example, managers can learn some key phrases in Spanish, or invest in training to help their ESL employees communicate more effectively in English.

 Not Enough Listening